Roundups|February 28, 2026|Francis

 How to pick the best free weight loss app for you

 The right app depends on what has tripped you up before.
-If you have tried calorie counting and found the manual logging tedious, a coaching-based app like BodyBuddy will feel like a relief.
 If you love data and want to track every vitamin and mineral, Cronometer is your best bet.
 If you just need a simple calorie counter with a big food database, MyFitnessPal or Lose It! will do the job.
+If you have tried calorie counting before and gave up because the manual logging felt like a chore, none of the free options above will fix that on their own.
+See the bonus pick at the end.

 My honest suggestion: try two apps for a week each.
 You will know within a few days which one fits your habits.
 The app that you actually open and use consistently is the best one, regardless of features.